 In a culture where the mind primes over the body, ingesting food for any other reason than sustenance does not seem to have a place.
-However great the attempts to develop neural networks that mimic the workings of the human brain, and to create anthropomorphic robots, a machine would still not be able to appreciate the joy, pleasure and complexity of a cooked meal.
-This idea is beautifully covered in Ellen Ullman's essay Dining with Robots where she imagines explaining to a robot the intricacies of cooking to a specific standard, the relation to a certain utensil to the food it's meant to be used for and the pleasure of sitting down and entertaining guests at a dinner party.
-She reflects on the incredible network of associations that people make when thinking of food: the name, the history, the origin, the memories, the feelings connected to it, and how one could explain all this to a machine.
+However great the attempts to develop neural networks that mimic the workings of the human brain, and to create anthropomorphic robots, a machine would still not be able to appreciate the pleasure and complexity of a cooked meal.
+This idea is beautifully covered in Ellen Ullman's essay Dining with Robots where she imagines explaining to a robot the intricacies of cooking, the relation to a certain utensil to the food it's meant to be used for and the pleasure of sitting down and entertaining guests at a dinner party.
+She reflects on the incredible network of associations that people make when thinking of food: the name, the history, the memories and feelings connected to it, and how one could explain all this to a machine.